- This event has passed.

 LOCATIONS

-Scenes of Extraction focuses on the parallel production of geological and ethnographic surveys, both through amateur geological footage and official film surveys produced by BP.
+We will share two of her films One Image, Two Acts that examines the formations of early modernist infrastructures of leisure such as cinemas vis-à-vis the broader social engineering project and asymmetries of power in the oil towns of South-Western Iran.
+Alongside, Scenes of Extraction, that paralells production of geological and ethnographic surveys, both through amateur geological footage and official film surveys produced by BP.
 Situated at the nexus between science and technology studies and media archaeology, the film creates an archival constellation with previously unseen images and film footage taken during these seismographic tests.

 After our convening, we produce a longform interview with the filmmaker in question as a podcast episode.
 We bring to them the many questions, ideas and thoughts that emerge from our meeting with all of you.
 If this community-based generative format of dialogue and exchange piques your interest, join the club today!